QuantumSimulator

 Bloch: (0.71, 0.00, 0.71)

-RY(θ) = exp(−iθY/2) = cos(θ/2)I − i·sin(θ/2)Y. Since Y is purely imaginary in the computational basis, the resulting matrix has only real entries: [[cos(θ/2), −sin(θ/2)], [sin(θ/2), cos(θ/2)]].
-This means RY maps real states to real states.
-At θ = π, it becomes the Y gate up to global phase.
+RY(θ)=exp(−iθY/2)=cos(θ/2)I − i sin(θ/2)Y. Because the Pauli-Y matrix is purely imaginary in the computational basis, the resulting rotation matrix has only real entries: [[cos(θ/2), −sin(θ/2)], [sin(θ/2),cos(θ/2)]].
+This means RY maps real-valued states to real-valued states.
+No complex phases are introduced.
+At θ=π, RY(π) equals the Y gate up to a global phase (a prefactor that multiplies the entire state and does not affect measurements).

-At θ = π this becomes the Y gate (up to global phase).
+At θ=π, this becomes the Y gate up to global phase.

 Bloch sphere

-Rotates by θ around the Y axis.
-Stays in the XZ plane.
-At θ = π/2 from |0⟩, reaches the equator with a real-valued superposition.
+Rotates the Bloch vector by θ around the Y axis.
+The motion stays in the XZ plane.
+From ∣0⟩, an RY(π/2) rotation reaches the equator with a real-valued superposition.

-Worked example
+Step-by-step example

 Preparing a state with known probabilities

-1. 1Goal: create a state with 75% probability of |0⟩ and 25% probability of |1⟩.
+1. 1Goal: create a state with 75% probability of measuring ∣0⟩ and 25% for ∣1⟩.

-3. 3Apply RY(π/3) to |0⟩: state becomes cos(π/6)|0⟩ + sin(π/6)|1⟩ ≈ 0.866|0⟩ + 0.5|1⟩.
+3. 3Apply RY(π/3) to ∣0⟩.
+The state becomes cos(π/6)∣0⟩+sin(π/6)∣1⟩≈0.866∣0⟩+0.5∣1⟩.

-4. 4Measurement gives |0⟩ with probability 75% and |1⟩ with probability 25%.
+4. 4Measure.
+The result is ∣0⟩ with probability 75% and ∣1⟩ with probability 25%, as desired.

-• Preparing states with specific amplitude distributions
+• Preparing quantum states with specific amplitude distributions

 • Amplitude encoding of classical data into quantum states

-• RY(π) = −iY (Y gate up to global phase)
+• RY(π) = −iY — the Y gate up to global phase

 • H ≈ RY(π/2) followed by a Z correction

-Why this gate matters
+Why this gate matters for what comes next

 Test your understanding